-I watched every second of the Chelsea vs Huddersfield demolition job last Saturday.
+I watched every second of the recent Chelsea vs Huddersfield demolition job.
 Specifically, I watched it on a big projector screen outdoors in a Bangkok bar which seemed to be run by a dog.
 Really, you should’ve seen how that little guy swaggered around the place.

 It was another little guy, however, who dominated proceedings on the screen.
 Hazard was sensational.
 He was at his very best, doing all those Hazard things he loves to do – driving straight at the defence, getting wicked, low shots away, playing lightning fast one-twos, and so on.
 He ended up with two goals and an assist.